gryp17/v-chat-server/README.md

 It contains the database configuration and other application parameters.

 ## Project setup
-Configure the database and then run the following commands:
+Configure the database parameters, CDN url, application port... and then run the following commands:

 Install the dependencies
 ```